Skip to main content

 Supporting Documents Required

-As per the latest EPFO rules, most corrections are now easier if your Aadhaar is linked and verified.
-For date of birth or name correction, Aadhaar is usually enough.
-If needed, you can use documents like a birth certificate, school certificate, passport, or PAN card.
+• For name or date of birth correction: Aadhaar is usually sufficient.
+If there is a mismatch, you may need supporting documents like a birth certificate, school certificate, passport, or PAN card.

 EPF Passbook: Checking PF Account Statement